bounswe/bounswe2022group2/deliverables/CMPE451_Customer_Presentation_Milestone_1/group_review.md

     6. Writing System Manual for Mobile.
     7. Learning flutter, flutter testing.

+- **Hasan Can Erol**
+    1. Implementing the resend verification endpoint.
+    2. Testing and documenting this endpoint.
+    3. Reviewing all works done by each backend teammates
+    4. Providing postman results for other teams.

 - **Ecenur Sezer:**
     1. Implementing the login endpoint
     2. Implementing the verify email endpoint